USS Hornet (CV-8): Construction and commissioning

-Hornet had an armor belt that was 2.5 to 4 in thick on a backing of 30 lb special treatment steel (STS).
-The flight and hangar decks were unarmored though the protective deck was 60 lb STS.
-Bulkheads had 4 in armor, while the conning tower had splinter protection only, in contrast with her sister's 4 in armor on the sides with 2 in on top.
+Hornet had an armor belt that was 2.5–4.0 in thick on a backing of 30-pound (0.75-inch/19 mm) special treatment steel (STS).
+The flight and hangar decks were unarmored, though the protective deck was 60-pound (1.5-inch/38 mm) STS.
+Bulkheads had 4 in armor, while the conning tower had splinter protection only, in contrast with her sisters' 4 in armor on the sides with 2 in on top.
 The steering gear had 4 in protection on the sides with splinter protection on the deck.

-Her flight deck was 814 × 86 ft and her hangar deck was 546 × 63 ft and 17 ft 3 in high.
-She had three aircraft elevators each 48 by 44 ft with a lifting capacity of 17000 lb.
+Her flight deck was 814 × 86 ft, and her hangar deck was 546 × 63 ft and 17 ft 3 in high.
+She had three aircraft elevators, each 48 by 44 ft with a lifting capacity of 17000 lb.
 She had two flight-deck and one hangar-deck hydraulic catapults equipped with the Mark IV Mod 3A arresting gear with a capability of 16000 lb and 85 mph.
-She was designed to host a Carrier Air Group of 18 fighters, 18 bombers, 37 scout planes, 18 torpedo bombers, and six utility aircraft.
+She was designed to host a carrier air group of 18 fighters, 18 bombers, 37 scout planes, 18 torpedo bombers, and six utility aircraft.

 Hornet was laid down on 25 September 1939 by Newport News Shipbuilding of Newport News, Virginia, and was launched on 14 December 1940, sponsored by Annie Reid Knox, wife of Secretary of the Navy Frank M. Knox.
 She was commissioned at Naval Station Norfolk on 20 October 1941, with Captain Marc A. Mitscher in command.

 Service history

 Before the attack on Pearl Harbor, Hornet trained out of Norfolk.
-A hint of a future mission occurred on 2 February 1942 when Hornet departed Norfolk with two Army Air Forces B-25 Mitchell medium bombers on deck.
+A hint of a future mission occurred on 2 February 1942, when Hornet departed Norfolk with two Army Air Forces North American B-25 Mitchell medium bombers on deck.
 Once at sea, the planes were launched to the surprise and amazement of Hornets crew.
 Her men were unaware of the meaning of this experiment.
 Hornet returned to Norfolk, prepared to leave for combat, and sailed for the West Coast on 4 March via the Panama Canal.